adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/client.md

 }
 ```

+This code will always make a minimum of 2 requests if there is any data.
+If you have 75 records, three requests will be made - the
+first will bring down 50 records, the second 25 records and the third no reocrds.
+Why not stop at the second request?
+We expect this
+code to run on a live system.
+The OData subsystem is allowed to return less than the requested value and it will do so for a variety
+of reasons.
+For example, it may be configured with a maximum transfer size and the records won't fit into the transfer buffer.
+The
+only way of knowing for sure that you have received all the records is to do a request and be told there is no more.

 This code could be simplified quite a bit.
 The reason I am not doing so is that this is not how you would want to do the transfer
 of items in a real application.
 Doing this will tie up the UI thread of your application for quite a while as the `AzureCloudTable`
 downloads all the data.
 Consider if there were thousands of entries?
 This method would be problematic very quickly.